00Beetzncheez00/htb-reports/htb-blue.md

 - No Zero-Days are to be run on the target.

 # Document Overview
-Targets in this document will be engaged via the following methodologies.
-This target is one of the "Retired" targets from Hack The Box, however, I won't be posting the **USER** and **ROOT** hashes because those can be foung doing your own research.
-This document is simple a demonstration of working a methodology.
+In this document I'll be utilizing the following methodologies.
+This target is one of the "Retired" targets from Hack The Box, however, I won't be posting the **USER** and **ROOT** hashes because those can be found doing your own research.
+This is simple a demonstration of working with these methodologies while practicing on a vulnerable target.
+The goal is approach this as if a final report is being given to a client.

 The **Mitre Attack Framework** ([**Enterprise**](https://attack.mitre.org/tactics/enterprise/) & [**Mobile**](https://attack.mitre.org/tactics/mobile/)) to detail out which TTP's are used against that target.